 Terrance Freeman Sr. Memorial Scholarship

-- Have permanent address in Boone, Ogle, or Winnebago County; and
+- Currently reside in Boone, Ogle, or Winnebago County.

 June 8, 1972 – November 22, 2009